On this page:

 What is a condition report?

-When a bond is paid, a landlord or owner must prepare a condition report which notes the general condition of the property, room or caravan, including fittings and fixtures.
-The landlord must complete this report before you move in and give the tenant or resident two copies.
+When a bond is paid, a landlord or owner must prepare a condition report.
+The report notes the general condition of the property, room or caravan, including fittings and fixtures

 The condition report is important because it can be used as evidence if there is a dispute about who should pay for cleaning or damage, particularly at the end of a tenancy.

-Even if no bond has been paid, Consumer Affairs Victoria recommends completing a condition report as it can assist in settling any disputes about the condition of the property.
+Even if no bond has been paid, Consumer Affairs Victoria recommends completing a condition report.
+This can assist in settling any disputes about the condition of the property.

 Information for tenants and residents